xie186/fragmatic/README.md

 ###License
 This software is provided for free: you can redistribute it and/or modify it under the terms of the GNU Public License as published by the Free Software Foundation.
 You should have received a copy of the GNU Public License with the software.
 If not, see: www.gnu.org/licenses

-The author claims no liability or resposibility for the functionality of this software.
+The author claims nor liability or resposibility for the functionality of this software.